JRogerInfo/pyexamon/README.md

 Idle sessions count

-Add short in-picture manual how to add panel to the dashboard
+Add short in-picture manual how to configure Exasol DB and how to create Grafana dashboard with panels.

-## Created by
-Vladimir Gerasimov, 2020